 Our health law attorneys have seen an increase in investigations of billing practices of the physicians and health care providers we represent.
 Our clients may receive a subpoena or civil investigative demand for medical records.
 Investigators compare medical charts with billing records to determine whether services were actually provided, properly billed or coded and medically necessary.
 It's an extensive and costly investigation.

 For health care providers, the increasing scrutiny of billing practices makes having an effective compliance program even more important.
 A properly created and followed compliance program can help prevent billing problems and uncover problems that do arise sooner.

-Â· Hendershot, Cannon & Hisey, P.C., is a Texas-based law firm that creates compliance programs and represents clients in health care fraud investigations nationwide.
+Â· Hendershot, Cowart & Hisey, P.C., is a Texas-based law firm that creates compliance programs and represents clients in health care fraud investigations nationwide.
 For more information, visit our page on compliance program effectiveness.